There are certain situations where wages paid to employees engaged in certain activities or specific organisations can be exempt from payroll tax.

 - wages, where some wages paid or payable by the employer are exempt from payroll tax.

-Some wages types are also considered not taxable for payroll tax.
+Certain types of wages are also considered not taxable for payroll tax.

 Exemptions may apply for specific types of employers, for types of organisations or specific types of wages.